|System outputs ready to download|| |

 This shared task will examine automatic evaluation metrics for machine translation.
-We will provide you with MT system outputs along with source text and the human reference translations.
+We will provide you with all of the translations produced in the translation task along with the human reference translations.
 We are looking for automatic metric scores for translations at the system-level, document-level, segment-level.
 For some languages (English to/from German and Czech, and for English to Chinese), segments are paragraphs that can contain multiple sentences.
 Note that online news text typically has short paragraphs (generally the average for each reference/source is less than 2 sentences).
-We will calculate the system-level, and segment-level correlations of your scores with WMT20 human judgements once the manual evaluation has been completed.
+We will calculate the system-level, document-level, and segment(sentence/paragraph)-level correlations of your scores with WMT20 human judgements once the manual evaluation has been completed.

 The goals of the shared metrics task are:

 We will provide you with the source sentences, output of machine translation systems and reference translations for the following language pairs :

 Additionally, we will run the "QE as a metric" task, where you need to provide the same outputs as standard metrics participants (see below) but you must not make use of the references.

 There will be multiple references available for five language-pairs.
 In addition, we have paraphrased references for English-to-German (newstest2020P) (Thanks to Marcus Freitag from Google for providing this).
 We ask that you submit scores for MT systems against each reference individually.
 If your metric can handle multiple references, please submit an additional set of scores using all available references.
 This will enable additional analysis on the role of the reference translation.

 Finally, we want to see how well metrics evaluate human translations.
 For metrics that compare against the source, we ask you to score the reference translations in addition to MT system outputs.
 If your metric needs references, then we can only evaluate reference translations when additional references are available.
 For these language-pairs, we ask that you score each reference against every other available reference.